 1. The basics of Guitar

-Here we will cover two topics such as how to hold the guitar & 3 fundamental numbering scheme of the guitar.
+Here we will cover two topics such as how to hold the guitar & 3 fundamental numbering schemes of the guitar.

 a) The most effective method to Hold The Guitar

 There are a few different ways that you can carry the guitar, however, we will simply cover the most widely recognized one in this guide.
 This technique for holding the guitar is the point at which you essentially put the guitar on your right leg & keep it as close as possible to your body.
 I saw that lots of beginner students typically to give the guitar a chance to slide down their legs so they can perceive what is happening.
 It is a wrong practice.
 Rather keep the guitar so close to yourself & sit straightforward.